Morsifications and mutations: A'Campo-Gusein-Zade diagrams

 Definition~\ref{def:ag-diagram} specifies the coloring of the vertices in the \AG-diagram up to a global change of sign.
 This coloring is \emph{proper}: every edge in \AG$(D)$ connects vertices of different~color.
 Thus \AG$(D)$ is a \emph{tripartite} graph.

-\begin{remark} Any \AG-diagram is a \emph{planar} graph; it comes with an embedding into the real plane supplied by the divide.
-According to the above definition, the notion of an \AG-diagram does \emph{not} include a choice of a planar embedding.
-A given \AG-diagram can have two non-homeomorphic planar embeddings, and can correspond to two topologically distinct divides, see an example in~\cite[Figure~4]{balke-kaenders}.
-We do not know whether this can happen for divides associated with morsifications. \end{remark}
+\begin{remark} Any \AG-diagram is a (vertex-colored) \emph{planar} graph.
+Although its construction given in Definition~\ref{def:ag-diagram} supplies an embedding of this graph into the real plane, the notion of an \AG-diagram does \emph{not} include a choice of a planar embedding.
+Moreover a given \AG-diagram can have two non-homeomorphic planar embeddings, and can correspond to two topologically distinct divides, see, e.g.,~\cite[Figure~4]{balke-kaenders}.
+We~do not know whether this can happen for algebraic divides. \end{remark}

 For an algebraic divide $D$ coming from a real morsification of a real singularity, the vertices of the \AG-diagram \AG$(D)$ correspond to the critical points of the morsified curve $C_t=\{f_t(x,y)=0\}$.
-Furthermore, one can choose the coloring so that \begin{itemize} \item the vertices colored $\circledplus$ are located in the regions where $f_t>0$, and correspond to the local maxima of~$f_t$; \item the vertices colored $\circleddash$ are located in the regions where $f_t<0$, and correspond to the local minima of~$f_t$; \item the black vertices are located on the curve $f_t=0$, and correspond to the saddle points of~$f_t$. \end{itemize} By Proposition~\ref{pr:milnor-number}, the number of vertices in \AG$(D)$ is equal to the Milnor number of the singularity.
+Furthermore, one can choose the coloring so that \begin{itemize}[leftmargin=.3in] \item the vertices colored $\circledplus$ are located in the regions where $f_t>0$, and correspond to the local maxima of~$f_t$; \item the vertices colored $\circleddash$ are located in the regions where $f_t<0$, and correspond to the local minima of~$f_t$; \item the black vertices are located on the curve $f_t=0$, and correspond to the saddle points of~$f_t$. \end{itemize} By Proposition~\ref{pr:milnor-number}, the number of vertices in \AG$(D)$ is equal to the Milnor number of the singularity.

 \begin{theorem}[{\cite{leviant-shustin}}] The \AG-diagram of a real morsification of a real isolated plane curve singularity determines the complex topological type of the singularity. \end{theorem}